PDRC is on the Supreme Court of Virginia’s list of providers certified to teach Co-Parenting Classes.

 Location: 98 Alexandria Pike, Suite 53 (Fifth Floor), Warrenton, VA 20186.

 Important: The building is locked on the weekends.
 Please be ON TIME as the instructor must let you in.
 Thank you.

-The cost is $30 which includes a book and other handouts.
-Payment is expected at time of registration.
+The regular cost is $30 which includes a book and other handouts.
+Payment is expected before the class date.